diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // those courses.
 This is aimed to ensure that the thesis really is one
 // of the last elements of your education.]

-No courses, with the exception of the programme integrating course DD2303, will be taken by the student during or after the degree project.
+No courses will be taken by the student during or after the degree project, with the exception of the programme integrating course DD2303.

 #bibliography("references.yml", title: "References")